Today, I’d like to discuss money-saving strategies that we use to reduce debt and increase wealth.

 - Budget your money

 - Downsize when and where possible

 - Find alternative forms of transportation besides a vehicle

 - Pay down your debt as fast as you can

 - Incorporate various income streams to keep the cash flow coming in

 - Change your money mindset.

-Although I realize that we continually are told about why it’s important to save money I realize that we often need to be told more than once.
+Although I realize that we are continually told why it’s essential to save money, I know that we often need to be said more than once.

-The choice is yours because we all start out richer than someone else.
+The choice is yours because we all start richer than someone else.

 Discussion: What money-saving strategies have you incorporated into your financial goals?